 How I Became an Information Design Graduate Student

-To my surprise, the first semester actually helped me apply principles and practices working with developers and designers.
+To my surprise, the first semester actually helped me apply principles and practices in my job as I work closely with software developers and UI/UX designers.
 I never thought something that incorporated both my “worlds” existed and I love it!
 It has also made me much more confident in the career and life paths I’ve taken.

 How to Travel while in Grad School